NCBI-Hackathons/Viral-VDAP/README.md

 Parameters: `ILLUMINACLIP:adapters.fa:2:30:10 LEADING:3 TRAILING:3 AVGQUAL:30 MINLEN:50`
 - This line in the 1.trim.sh specifies that reads are to have a minimum average quality score of 30, low quality (<3) leading and trailing bases trimmed, and a minimum length after trimming of 50.
 All other settings as default.

+**SPAdes v3.13.0**

+Parameters: `-k 21,33,55,77 -t 10 --only-assembler --careful`
+- The line listed in sbatch.sh specifies that SPAdes should run in assembly module only (--only-assembler) and applies --careful to try to reduce the number of mismatches and short indels.
+The k parameter refers to the k-mer sizes.
+We used a range of sizes from 21 to 77.
+The t parameter refers to the number of threads to run the software.

+**Medusa v1.6**
+`All default settings`

+For reference-based alignment (alternative):
 **Bowtie2 v2.3.5.1**
 - Langmead B, Salzberg S. Fast gapped-read alignment with Bowtie 2.
 Nature Methods.
 2012, 9:357-359.